Lupleg-dev/Mentorships/README.md

 # Lupleg Portal

-Welcome to the Lupleg Portal repository!
+Welcome to the Lupleg Portal!
 This repository contains the source code and documentation for the Lupleg Portal, a web application for managing Lupleg's online services.

 ## Table of Contents